Accessing Community College Workforce Development Programs in Missouri

 FAQs for Missouri Grant Applicants

-Q: What types of projects are most likely to receive funding in Missouri?
+Q: What types of projects are prioritized for funding under Missouri grants?

 Eligible Regions